Pittsford native becomes first female commissioner for fire district

 That is when the town asked Cline to sit as one of seven commissioners of the Pittsford Fire District.
 She will be involved in providing services for fire and emergencies to residents in the Pittsford Fire District, organizing district fire volunteers, and purchasing equipment and trucks for stations.

-The role is based in knowledge and community service, and Cline is the first female to ever hold it in town history.
+The role is based in knowledge and community service, and Cline is the first female to ever hold it in district history.

 “The fire district has been very supportive of women in this department,” Cline said.
 “The volunteer fire agency has been supportive of women in this fire department.
 So I look at it as just a matter of, I got elected because of my training and because of my experience.”